-Emily Perkins is a writer living in Aotearoa New Zealand.
+Emily Perkins is an award-winning writer living in Aotearoa New Zealand.

 For the stage, she has adapted Henrik Ibsen’s A Doll’s House and written the original play The Made, both developed with Auckland Theatre Company.